kyechou/mimesis/README.md

 ### Run the symbolic execution

 Once the project is created, you can start the analysis by running the following command.
-The `-c` option force-removes any previous run, and the `-r` option runs the symbolic execution.
+The `-c` option force-removes any files of previous runs, and the `-r` option starts the symbolic execution.

 ```sh
 $ ./scripts/s2e.sh [-c] -r
 ```

+(TODO: Explain how to interpret the result.)

 ### Remove the analysis projects (Optional)